-It was the 80s so I wanted to live in New York City, even though the hairy goddess knows it would have chewed me up and spat me out.
+It was the 80s!
+I wanted to live in New York City, even though the hairy goddess knows it would have chewed me up and spat me out.
 I wanted to drive a Jag, in English Racing Green.
-See consumerist nonsense.
-After a couple of big life upheavals, my pre-30 ambitions changed; my own business, a baby and a trip to Paris.
-Perhaps a trip to Paris is consumerist but not the way I do it, with museum passes and comfortable footwear.
+More consumerist nonsense.
+After a couple of big life upheavals, my pre-30 ambitions changed.
+I wanted my own business, a baby, and another trip to Paris.
+Perhaps a trip to Paris is consumerist but not the way I do it, with museum passes, public transport, and comfortable footwear.

-My ‘athletic’ pursuits tend towards the non-competitive anyway.
+My ‘athletic’ pursuits tend toward the non-competitive anyway.
 I love yoga asana classes, Qi Gong, dancing.
-I’ve started doing a dance class with my friend because I was finding my tap class a little too ambitious.
-Although we’d tried to explain to our young and talented teacher that none of us had plans to dance on Broadway any time soon, he insisted on try to teach us things that were just too difficult, things that would have been too hard for me in my 20s.
+I started doing a dance class with my friend because I was finding my tap class a little too ambitious.
+Although we’d tried to explain to our young and very talented teacher that none of us had plans to dance on Broadway any time soon, he insisted on try to teach us things that were just too difficult, things that would have been too hard for me in my 20s.

 I just want to move my body and try to keep the fat to a minimum so I never have to take a spin class.

-I am a little ambitious about my writing.
+I am ambitious about my writing.
 I’ve even started entering a few writing comps, which are by definition, competitive.
 But I don’t see other writers, whether we’re talking about Jojo Moyes or my fellow Writers’ Association peeps, as competition.
 I see them as colleagues, and fellow travellers on the journey.
 Some are further ahead and some are just starting to write.

 And I need to tell myself that it’s okay if I have some success.
-I have a few patterns around self-saboutage and ‘deserving success’ that I still need to confront.
+I have a few patterns around self-sabotage and ‘deserving success’ that I still need to confront.
 It seems that my school teachers and other influences from childhood could be divided into two groups; the Yayers and the Nayers.
 Unfortunately, the Yayers were few and far between, so I listened to the Nayers and eventually any Yayers just sounded like they were blowing smoke up my ass.
 I’m learning to be my own Yayer and to listen carefully to feedback and criticism.